neighbor-bear/fceux-for-retrogame/readme.md

-# FCEUX 2.5.0 for OpenDingux/RetroFW
+# FCEUX 2.6.2 for OpenDingux/RetroFW

 FCEUX is a cross platform, NTSC and PAL Famicom/NES and Dendy emulator

-This is a build for OpenDingux and RetroFW based on soarqin's fork with additions from gameblabla, pingflood and asoderq/sydarn2 works and updated to the upstream version 2.5.0 (Released 21 October 2021).
+This is a build for OpenDingux and RetroFW based on soarqin's fork with additions from gameblabla, pingflood and asoderq/sydarn2 works and updated to the upstream version 2.6.2 (Released 4 February 2022).

-You can see the upstream FCEUX changelog [here](http://fceux.com/web/help/WhatsNew240.html)
+You can see the upstream FCEUX changelog [here](https://fceux.com/web/help/WhatsNew262.html)

 ## Bios file